Moving Services in Chicago, IL

-- Pack your frozen food – Once you have the right equipment and have minimized the food you’re moving, it’s time to get packing.
-Use newspaper to wrap frozen meats and then place them in storage baggies or sealable containers to prevent any juices from leaking.
-Store them at the bottom of the cooler under other frozen items.
-Pack your frozen foods tightly because air pockets can lead to defrosting.
+- Pack Your Frozen Food – Once you have the necessary equipment and have minimized the amount of food you’re transporting, it’s time to pack.
+Wrap frozen meats in newspaper and place them in sealable containers or storage baggies to prevent leakage.
+Arrange them at the bottom of the cooler beneath other frozen items, ensuring a tight pack to prevent thawing.

-- Stock your new freezer – Try to make your frozen foods one of the first things to enter your new home.
-Transfer them from the cooler into your new freezer to keep them cool enough.
+- Restock Your New Freezer – Make moving your frozen foods one of the first tasks when you arrive at your new home.
+Transfer them from the cooler into your new freezer promptly to maintain their freshness.

 At Midway Moving & Storage, we’re dedicated to making your move to, from, or within Chicago, IL, a stress-free experience, right down to the last detail – including your frozen food.
 Our tips for transporting frozen food while moving provide you with the knowledge and support you need to safeguard your valuable items during the transition.
 As you embark on your journey to a new home, trust us to help you preserve your frozen goods.
 For a smooth and worry-free relocation, reach out to our team today.
 Don’t hesitate to contact us for a quote on our comprehensive packing services, and let Midway Moving & Storage be your partner in a successful move.